aleen42/proposal-promise-prototype-uncaught/README.md

 #### Returns

-Returns a `Promise`, which can be used for next step of the whole promise chain.
+Returns a `Promise`, which can be used for the next step of the whole promise chain.

 ### Usage